magiclabs/flow-py-sdk/docs/python_SDK_guide.md

 ## Transactions

 A transaction is nothing more than a signed set of data that includes script code which are instructions on how to mutate the network state and properties that define and limit it's execution.
-All these properties are explained bellow.
+All these properties are explained below.

 📖 **Script** field is the portion of the transaction that describes the state mutation logic.
 On Flow, transaction logic is written in [Cadence](https://docs.onflow.org/cadence/).
 Here is an example transaction script: